relense/systems-programming-journey/week01-basics/README.md

 # Tasks

-- Merge sort - WORKING
+- Merge sort - Challenge 1, DONE
-- Quick Sort - WIP, can sort an array from the first to the last index.
+- Quick Sort - Challenge 1, WIP, can sort an array from the first to the last index.
 Needs fixing to work a range inside an array.
+- Numerical Derivative - Challenge 2, DONE
+- Pi Decimals - Chalenge 3, DONE